Customer: Yes. Do you know where I can find a Bank of America?

 Clerk: Um, I'm sorry, but there isn't any around here.

 Customer: So you guys don't have Bank of America.

 Every nation-state and (multi-national) country in the world has a unique series of cultures and traditions, and even the smallest of the world's nation-states (e.g. Singapore) has numerous diverse cultures and traditions.
-However, personal experience and common knowledge aside, you probably couldn't tell that just from consuming entertainment media.
+However, National Stereotypes and personal experience aside, you probably couldn't tell that just from consuming entertainment media.